 Remember, sometimes less is more.
 To reach higher overall ad viewability on the domain level, consider removing low-performing ad placements, for example, below-the-fold (BTF) placements..
 Advertisers are looking at the inventory as a whole, so by removing low-performing placements, you can increase the total ad viewability for your inventory.

 Related Article: How Many Ads Should I Put on My Website?

 Ad placements are one of the most important factors influencing ad viewability rate.
 According to a study by Google, above-the-fold (ATF) video ads, on average, have a 73% viewability score, compared to 45% for below-the-fold (BTF) ads.

 Based on these figures, your aim should be to keep your site’s viewability score either the same as the industry average or slightly higher.

 The most viewable ad placement is an ad right above the fold, not at the top of the page.

 However, that doesn’t mean that placements below the fold aren’t viewable at all.
 If there is content below the fold that holds a user’s attention, then that area of the page might have the highest viewability.

 When deciding on ad placements, it’s also important to consider user experience.
 Google’s John Mueller pointed out that there has to be some content above the fold, meaning that a part of the publisher’s page should be visible when a user visits the site.

-Place ads in line with the main content or in content-rich areas of the site.
+Place ads in line with the site’s main content or content-rich areas.
 Avoid placing ads in areas with little or no content.